nixzhu/MonkeyKing/README.md

 ## Installation

-Feel free to drag `MonkeyKing.swift` & `AnyActivity.swift` to your iOS Project.
-But it's recommended to use CocoaPods or Carthage.
+It's recommended to use CocoaPods or Carthage.

 ### CocoaPods